ModDota/moddota.github.io/_articles/scripting/lava-damage.md

 # Lava damage

-Hello, this is a small tutorial giving back to the awesome Moddota community.

-Today we are going to create a Lava area when a hero steps on that lava he will get damaged per sec until he dies.
+Today we are going to create a lava area — when a hero steps on the lava, he will get damaged per second until he dies.

 **First you need to create a block and assign trigger texture to it**